Kokeshi: Art and Nature

 • Ceremonial use: lilies are used in various ceremonies, including weddings to convey joy and purity, and funerals to express solemnity and remembrance.

-• Kokeshi connection: The lily is frequently associate with the departure of a loved one.
+• Kokeshi connection: The lily is frequently associated with the departure of a loved one.
 Lily-themed Kokeshi dolls are often gifted as a remembrance and are commonly placed near home altars to honor the memory of the departed.

-Morning Glory (asagao) Symbolism
+Morning Glory (Asago) Symbolism

 In Japanese culture, the Morning Glory symbolizes the fleeting beauty of summer, representing the transient nature of life.
 With its short blooming period, the flower opens at dawn and closes at dusk.
-The Morning Glory is also associated with community ties especially when exchanged between young people.
+The Morning Glory is also associated with community ties, especially when exchanged between young people.
 The Morning Glory has many symbolic meanings in Japanese culture, including:

 • Ephemeral beauty: A symbol of innocent love.